Thursday, November 5, 2020

 (775) 849-2511

 To access the short loop, head past the end of the paved path into the dirt area and towards the forest.
-Keep going until you find a bridge, then turn right onto the bridge (picture) that leads back to Callahan Park.
-The trail ends at the parking lot for the Galena Creek Trail, which is just a short walk from the park.
-The short loop is simple, short, and sweet.
+Keep going until you find a bridge.
+Walk past it and loop back to Callahan Park.
+The trail ends at the parking lot for the Galena Creek Trail, which is just a short 1-2 minuet walk along the main road from Callahan Park.

-This charming park is a go-to for summer fun, hiking, picnicking, and small gatherings.
+This charming park is a go-to for summer fun, hiking, picnicking, small gatherings, winter snowshoeing adventures and also features beautiful colors in the fall.

 Access Galena Creek Trail from the park.
 4.7 mile Out and Back.
 774 ft. elevation gain.